East Asia·Japan·Updated May 3, 2026

 What scams target tourists in Kobe?

-The most frequently reported tourist scams in Kobe are Fake Kobe Beef Labeling, Kitano-cho Tourist Restaurant Overcharging, Sannomiya Bar Entry and Hidden Charges, with 1 classified as high severity.
+The most frequently reported tourist scams in Kobe are Fake Kobe Beef Labeling, Kitano-cho Tourist Restaurant Overcharging, Sannomiya Bar Entry and Hidden Charges.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Beijing and Kyoto.
+Similar patterns are also documented in Tokyo and Seoul.

 Are taxis safe in Kobe?